flink-extended/flink-scala-api/README.md

 ### Java types

-`flinkadt` is a Scala-specific library and won't derive `TypeInformation` for Java classes (as they don't extend the `scala.Product` type).
-But you can always fall back to Flink's own POJO serializer in this way, so just make it implicit so `flinkadt` can pick it up:
+Built-in serializers are for Scala language abstractions and won't derive `TypeInformation` for Java classes (as they don't extend the `scala.Product` type).
+But you can always fall back to Flink's own POJO serializer in this way, so just make it implicit so this API can pick it up:

 ```scala mdoc:reset-object
 import java.time.LocalDate